 Financial reporting is discussed regularly at meetings of the Audit and Compliance Committee, which are also attended by the external auditors.
 After each meeting, the chairman of the committee reports on committee discussions to the Supervisory Board.
 All members of the Supervisory Board were invited to attend the meetings of the Audit and Compliance Committee at which the annual and half-year figures were discussed.
-The Supervisory Board approved the financial statements for 2015 on 8 March 2016.
+The Supervisory Board approved the financial statements for 2016.